microsoft/atlas-design/site/src/components/textarea.md

 ## Textarea with footer

-For some experiences, it might be render a text area coupled with other content controls, such as attaching an image or sending the content of a form.
+For some experiences, it might be necessary to render a textarea coupled with other content controls, such as attaching an image or submitting the content of a form.
 In cases such as this, use an outer `textarea-form` class, with a nested `textarea` and `textarea-form-footer`.

 ```html
 <div class="textarea-form">